This article is now available in our new Knowledge Base: How to run the Support Tool on IBM i

 Zend Server for IBM i Version 6 or higher running on any supported version of IBM i

-To run the Support Tool, please go to a 5250 command line and go to the Zend Server menu:
+To run the Support Tool, please log in with a *SECOFR class user profile, go to a 5250 command line, and go to the Zend Server menu:

 Zend Server 8.5.3 to current version of 8.x: